NathanOliver1/Nomination/README.md

 These days, I spend about 50-75% of my time moderating, focusing on the C++ tag.
 That consists of a lot of duplicate hunting, close-voting of off-topic questions, and editing questions for formatting and clarity.

 I'm a Room Owner of SOCVR, a chat room focused on site moderation.
-Over the last couple of years, my work with that room has helped me tremendously with becoming a better site moderator - what to look for, how to handle edge cases, always being responsible to the community for my actions, and more.
+Over the last couple of years, my work with SOCVR has helped me tremendously to become a better site moderator - what to look for, how to handle edge cases, always being responsible to the community for my actions, and more.
 I get exposed to so many different scenarios to evaluate, which lets me judge new posts faster.

 # Why me?